Understand the Kubernetes Cluster Access provided to Run:ai¶

-Other configuration flags are controlling specific behavioral aspects of Run:AI.
+Run:ai has configuration flags that control specific behavioral aspects of Run:ai.
 Specifically, those which require additional permissions.
 Such as automatic namespace/project creation, secret propagation, and more.

 Review Cluster Access Roles¶

 cluster-all.yaml can be then be reviewed.
 You can use the internal filenames (provided in comments within the file) to gain more understanding according to the table below:

 | || ||Mandatory Kubernetes Cluster Roles and Cluster Role Bindings|

 | || ||Automatic Project Creation and Maintenance.
 Provides Run:ai with the ability to create Kubernetes namespaces when the Run:ai administrator creates new Projects.
 Can be turned on/off via flag|

 | || ||Automatically assign Users to Projects.
 Can be turned on/off via flag|